A classical proof that the algebraic homotopy class of a rational function is the residue pairing: Introduction

-In the textbook proofs of Hurwitz's result (the relevant literature is discussed at the end of Section~\ref{Section: TheMatrices}), a monoid structure does not play an explicit role.
-Instead, a proof modeled on the textbook proofs runs as follows.
-The topological degree of $F$ equals the sum, over the real zeros of $F$, of the local topological degrees.
-To identify this sum with the signature of $\operatorname{B\acute{e}z}(F)$, we pass to the complex numbers.
-Over the complex numbers, $\operatorname{B\acute{e}z}(F)$ is $\operatorname{GL}$-equivalent to a block diagonal matrix $\operatorname{New}(F)$ with blocks indexed by the complex roots of $f(x)$.
-We complete the proof by computing the signature of $\operatorname{B\acute{e}z}(F)$ in terms of the blocks, computing that a pair of blocks corresponding to a complex conjugate pair of roots contributes $0$ to the signature and a block corresponding to a real root contributes to the signature the local degree at the root.
+By contrast, Hurwitz's proof uses matrix theory as follows.
+The topological degree of $f/g$ equals the sum, over the real zeros of $f/g$, of the local topological degrees.
+To identify this sum with the signature of $S(f/g)$, we pass to the complex numbers.
+Over the complex numbers, $S(f/g)$ is conjugate to a block diagonal matrix $\operatorname{New}(f/g)$ with blocks indexed by the complex roots of $f(x)$.
+The proof is completed by computing the signature of $S(f/g)$ in terms of the blocks, computing that a pair of blocks corresponding to a complex conjugate pair of roots contributes $0$ to the signature and a block corresponding to a real root contributes the local degree at the root.

-We show that the same argument, suitably modified, proves that the stable homotopy class of $F$ is represented by $\operatorname{B\acute{e}z}(F)$, but unless Cazanave's result is used, the argument does not prove that $\operatorname{B\acute{e}z}(F)$ represents the unstable homotopy class.
-The issue is that, while $\deg^{\bbA^{1}}(F)$ can be computed as a sum over $F^{-1}(0)$, the unstable homotopy class cannot be computed from $F^{-1}(0)$ in an analogous manner.
-We demonstrate this by explicit example at the end of Section~\ref{Section: Cazanave}, and then we explain how the argument of this paper could be extended if a formula, Equation~\eqref{Eqn: FormulaForD} and its generalization, could be proven independently of Cazanave's work.
+We show that the same argument, suitably modified, gives an independent proof that $\deg^{\bbA^1}(f/g)$ is the class of $S(f/g)$ or equivalently $\operatorname{B\acute{e}z}(f/g)$.
+This argument, however, proves a result that is strictly weaker than the result proven by Cazanave.
+The $\bbA^1$-degree of $f/g$ determines the \emph{stable} homotopy class of $f/g$, and Cazanave proves that in fact $\operatorname{B\acute{e}z}(f/g)$ represents the \emph{unstable} homotopy class of $f/g$.
+Recall Morel proved that the unstable homotopy class of $f/g$ is determined by $\deg^{\bbA^1}(f/g)$ together with a scalar $d(f/g) \in k^{\ast}$ representing the class of the discriminant of $\deg^{\bbA^1}(f/g)$.
+Cazanave proves that $d(f/g)$ equals the determinant of $\operatorname{B\acute{e}z}(f/g)$.
+This second result is not established by our modification of Hurwitz's proof, as we explain at the end of Section~\ref{Section: Classical Proof}.
+We also do not study the monoid structure on $[\bbP^1_{k}, \bbP^{1}_{k}]^{\text{N}}$.
+While the monoid structure plays a fundamental role in Cazanave's proof, it does not play a visible role in Hurwitz's proof.